railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 The second tab, Revisions, is used to indicate all the changes made to the specification.
 After each change you can specify a revision number and some notes on the modifications you carried out.

-.. tip::  **More information**  *Simplified View*
+.. note:: Simplified View

    The Revisions tab is only visible if the user works in the Extended View mode (which means that the user must belong to the group “Usability / Extended View“.

 .. figure:: images/mrp_bom_revision.png
    :align: center